dxw/playbook/playbook.md

 **2. Be methodical, not uniform**<br/> We follow research and design best practice.
 We define problems, agree on clear research questions and adjust what we do accordingly.
-We carefully evaluate how different research activities will help us uncover different aspects of the needs and behaviours.
+We carefully evaluate how different research activities will help us uncover different aspects of users’ needs and behaviours.

 In practice this means we don’t do self-indulgent research and don’t use methods just because they're well-known.
 We use best approach for the question at hand.